Shattajit/Thesis_based_project/README.md

-# Smart Attendance System Using Machine Learning And Deep Learning
+# Smart Attendance System

 ## Overview

-This project implements a face recognition system that detects faces in images, compares them with a predefined dataset, and logs attendance.
+This project implements a face recognition system using machine learning and deep learning that detects faces in images, compares them with a predefined dataset, and logs attendance.
 It uses MTCNN for face detection, FaceNet (InceptionResnetV1) for facial feature extraction, and cosine similarity for comparing embeddings.
 The system logs the attendance in an `attendance.json` file and generates a report in `attendance_log.xlsx`.
 The detected faces are also saved, and their details are logged in `detected_faces.txt`.

 ## Features